 - Cause of infertility

 - Post-transfer luteal process

-What is the best way to improve IVF rate of success?
+What is the best way to improve the IVF rate of success?

 The majority of clinics are now using the “freeze all” procedure, where embryos produced using IUI, ICSI, or traditional IVF are frozen instead of eggs.
 IVF results in India have increased dramatically due to the advancement of reproductive technology.
 Endometrial Receptivity Analysis (ERA) is a method that analyzes the endometrium on the molecular level.
 It may help you in cases of persistent implantation failure.

-How can you optimise the chances of success in IVF?
+How can you optimize the chances of success in IVF?

 In the course of IVF treatment, there are many challenges that you have to overcome.
 It is possible that you will need to undergo tests and screenings to ensure you have the best chance of success.
-Let’s look at some natural methods to increase IVF’s rate of success.
+Let’s look at some natural methods to increase IVF’s success rate.

 Be sure to live a secure lifestyle

 If you’ve been trying to get pregnant then you must try to keep a healthy lifestyle.
 This can be achieved by following methods:

 - Reduce your smoking and drinking alcohol.